AbdulRhmanAlfaifi/Rhaegal/docs/Using Rhaegal API.md

 # Using Rhaegal API

 In this section we will learn how to use Rhaegal on python scripts using `RhaegalLib.py`.
-RhaegalLib contains three class, And they are as follows:
+RhaegalLib contains three class main, And they are as follows:

 * `Event` class : which is the class that responsible to parse windows event logs.
 Each object of this class represent a record/event.
 * `Rule` class : each object of this class represents a Rhaegal rule.